DanialNoori/simpleStore/readme.md

 ```
 #### Queue
-`SendEmailJob` is responsible for sending an email in background. it needs two argumans, `MessageInterface` and `$emailId`. it choose one mailer then it sends an email with that and insert name of it to the `emails` table.
+`SendEmailJob` is responsible for sending an email in the background. it needs two arguments, `MessageInterface` and `$emailId`. it chooses one mailer then it sends an email with that provider and inserts the name of it in the `emails` table.

 #### How its failover works
-there is a table named `mailers` that contains mailer's name and availability.
+there is a table named `mailers` that contains mailers' name and availability.
-there is a command named `MailerAvailabilityChecker` that runs every minute and check availability of all mailers and update `availability` field in `mailers` table.
+there is a command named `MailerAvailabilityChecker` that runs every minute and checks the availability of all mailers and updates `availability` field in the `mailers` table.

-when an email would be sent in the `SendEmailJob` it select between available mailers in random order.
+when an email is sent to the `SendEmailJob`, it selects from available mailers in random order.